GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 1. A basic familiarity with [Apache Spark](https://spark.apache.org/) and [Scala](https://www.scala-lang.org/).

-## Configuring CLI and Authentication
+## Configure the CLI and Authentication

 Make sure you are using the correct Google Cloud project: